Town-of-Impostors/TownOfImpostors/README.md

 ---

-# New Classes and Abilities?
+# New Roles and Abilities?
 ## Sheriff
 The Sheriff is a class that has the ability to kill Impostors.
 However, if they attempt to kill a fellow crewmate, they will lose their own life instead as a punishment.